|

 carnivorous and prey on sea fans, sea whips and soft corals, actually

-biting off the polyps.
+biting off the polyps and chewing up their common tissues.
 Each species specialises in a particular prey

 and they usually mimic their prey perfectly.